Leo-vissi/alx-higher_level_programming/0x00-python-hello_world/README.md

           - You are not allowed to use string literals

-9. Easter Egg
+9. Easter Egg.
     Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

           - Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py)

-10. Linked list cycle
+10. Linked list cycle.
     Technical interview preparation:

            - You are not allowed to google anything
            - Whiteboard first